Signs and Symptoms of Anxiety You Never Knew Even Existed

 Figuring out you have anxiety is a rather complicated process.
 Mental illnesses are still taboo in even the most progressive countries.
 Anxiety disorders are rarely spoken about in a public setting.
-This results in many people with anxiety going undiagnosed until much later in life.
-Unfortunately, It is common for people to struggle with their anxiety disorders on a daily basis, and simply believe that is just the way things are supposed to be.
+This results in many people with anxiety going undiagnosed until much later in life, or sometimes never getting a diagnosis at all.
+Unfortunately, It is common for people to struggle with their anxiety disorders on a daily basis, yet simply believe that is just the way things are supposed to be.

-The workplace is often full of things that can trigger anxiety: micro-managing, co-workers, stress levels, quotas, etc. Work environments can be extremely stressful, especially when you’re job requires you to perform at a high-level.
-Anxiety can also make it difficult to overcome self-doubt in the workplace.
-Many types of anxiety conditions such as generalized anxiety or social anxiety disorder (SAD) can lead to absence in the workplace.
+The workplace is often full of things that can trigger anxiety: micro-managing, co-workers, stressfull environments, quotas and objectives, etc. Anxiety can also cause self-doubt in the workplace.
+Many types of anxiety conditions such as generalized anxiety (GAD) or social anxiety disorder (SAD) can lead to absence in the workplace.

 National Institute of Health conducted a study on workplace phobic anxiety, that followed 739 workers from a retail company.
 Workers that perceived higher job demands and fewer resources to deal with these demands were more likely to suffer from workplace-related anxiety.
 Furthermore, people suffering from workplace phobic anxiety had more absences.